$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Introduction

 The generation, amplification, and propagation of magnetic fields in plasmas differ significantly from those in free space.
-In free space, the induction and propagation of magnetic fields can be explained by Maxwell's equations and electrodynamics.
-However, within plasmas, the presence of massive charged particles and other magnetic eddies interfere with the evolution of the magnetic field.
-Often, the induced magnetic eddy remains a local fluctuation to decay rather than evolving and propagating further.
-For the generation and propagation of the magnetic field in plasmas, more energy and additional constraints are required.\\
+In free space, the induction and propagation of magnetic fields can be explained by Maxwell's equations and electrodynamics. {However, in plasmas, the presence of massive charged particles and fluctuating magnetic structures mutually interfere, giving rise to additional magnetic field structures.} {Often, the induced magnetic eddy remains a local fluctuation that decays into smaller-scale structures rather than evolving or propagating to larger scales, due to the interactive constraints imposed by other massive charged particles.
+Therefore, the generation and sustained propagation of magnetic fields in plasmas require additional energy and constraints.
+The behavior of magnetic fragments in plasmas resembles that of fluid eddies.}\\